NCAR/DART/README.rst

 your first assimilation with it.

-If you are planning to run one of the larger models and want to use the Lorenz 63 model as a test, run ``./quickbuild.csh -mpi``.
+If you are planning to run one of the larger models and want to use the Lorenz 63 model as a test, run ``./quickbuild.sh``.
 It will build filter and any other MPI-capable executables with MPI.

 .. important::